Kazinag National Park

-Kazinag National Park is a commissioned future national park in Baramulla city of the Baramulla district in the Indian union territory of Jammu and Kashmir.
+Kazinag National Park is a national park in Baramulla city of the Baramulla district in the Indian union territory of Jammu and Kashmir notified under Wild Life Protection Act 1972.
 It is part of a proposal for a trans-Karakoram peace park with Pakistan.
-Kazinag national park located in North region of kashmir.The area of kazinag national park is 160 sq.kms.It was commissioned in 1992 A.D.The National park is located on the north bank of river jehlum.
+The area of Kazinag National Park is 160 square kilometres, and it was commissioned in 1992.
+The national park is located on the north bank of the Jhelum River.

 History

-Following the ceasefire after the Kargil War, and based on mounting pressure to conserve the rare markhor wild goat, the Government of India, based on the Wildlife Trust of India, commissioned a new national park near Uri close to the Line of Control, the international jurisdiction boundary with Pakistan.
+Following the ceasefire after the Kargil War, and based on mounting pressure to conserve the rare Markhor wild goat, the Government of India, based on the Wildlife Trust of India, commissioned a new national park near Uri, in 1992.

 Climate

-Kazinag is a temperate system, with warm summers and cold winters, and a temperature range of -20 to +30 °C. Precipitation is mainly in the form of snow in winter and rains in early spring with occasional showers during summer.
+Kazinag has a temperate climate, with warm summers and cold winters, and a temperature range of -20 to +30°C. Precipitation is mainly in the form of snow in winter and rains in early spring with occasional showers during the summer.
 There are four distinct seasons: spring, summer, autumn and winter.